Image-VideoAnalysis/VideoContentRetrivalSystem/README.md

 ## Data Setup

-To run the model in inference, it is NECESSARY to put into the folder `src/Frontend/static/videos` a folder named `V3C1_200` containing the videos dataset used for training.
-Also, the folder `Dataset` must be put also outside the src folder ONLY IF the shot boundary detection needs to be done.
+### For Inference (Video Search)
+To run the system in inference mode and search the pre-existing dataset, you **must** place the `V3C1_200` video dataset folder into `src/Frontend/static/videos/`.
+This allows the web interface to retrieve and display the correct videos from search results.

+### For Processing New Videos (Shot Boundary Detection)
+If you need to run the shot boundary detection on new videos, you must place a `Dataset` folder at the project's root directory.
+This folder should contain the new videos you wish to process.
+This step is **only** necessary for analyzing new content, not for searching the existing dataset.

 ## Installation